Riccardo-Spinzi/Finite-Element-Method/README.md

 ~ Solve problems with different types of elements (both trusses and beams);

+~ Implemented the possibility of having different properties on each element;

+Future aims:

 ~ Implement the possibility of having varying properties on one single element;

-Future aims:

 ~ Calculate every force or moment on each node (up to now they must be computed separately);